Cuneiform law

-Cuneiform law refers to any of the legal codes written in cuneiform script, that were developed and used throughout the ancient Middle East among the Sumerians, Babylonians, Assyrians, Elamites, Hurrians, Kassites, and Hittites.
+Cuneiform law refers to any of the legal codes written in cuneiform script that were developed and used throughout the ancient Middle East among the Sumerians, Babylonians, Assyrians, Elamites, Hurrians, Kassites, and Hittites.
 The Code of Hammurabi is the best-known of the cuneiform laws, but there were a number of precursor laws.

 Features

 Although they were written in several different cities and kingdoms, these early laws have a number of formulae in common.
 Most contain both an epilogue and a prologue, which usually explain the purpose of composing the laws, invoke divine authority, and command the reader to abide by them.
-They are always imposed or 'enacted' in the name of a ruler, be it a prince or king, and show no sign of being the result of legislative bodies.
+They are always imposed or 'enacted' in the name of a ruler—be it a prince or king—and show no sign of being the result of legislative bodies.

-While many of these codes are only partially known, they nevertheless paint a fairly clear picture that enables us to learn what issues pertaining to rules were considered significant by the societies they governed in the 3rd, 2nd, and 1st millennia BC.
+While many of these codes are only partially known, they still paint a fairly clear picture that enables us to learn what issues pertaining to rules were considered significant by the societies they governed in the 3rd, 2nd, and 1st millennia BC.

 Unlike modern codes, Cuneiform law provides no universal formula for general areas of law.
 Rather, laws typically consist of specific "if... then..." cases that are meant to act as an example or precedent.
 Punishments for crimes vary from code to code, but not all prescribe vengeance.
 Some call only for fines in certain instances, such as in the Code of Ur-Nammu, where one line reads: "If a man knocks out the eye of another man, he shall weigh out one-half a mina of silver."
-These cases are sometimes arranged in a seemingly random order, though this may be the result of an inability to properly interpret them today as they would have been at the time they were in force.
+These cases are sometimes arranged in a seemingly random order, though this may be the result of an inability to properly interpret them today as they would have been at the time they were enforced.

 Cuneiform law is generally classified separately from later Middle Eastern law, but has been viewed as a predecessor of Biblical and Jewish law.
-The communities of the Middle East that made use of cuneiform law were generally all in contact with one another, and developed similar cultures.
-Akkadian, a cuneiform language, was used throughout the entire area, and even as far as Egypt, for diplomatic communications during the Amarna Period.
+The Middle Eastern communities that made use of cuneiform law were generally all in contact with one another, and developed similar cultures.
+Akkadian, a cuneiform language, was used throughout the entire area and beyond, reaching Egypt as a means of diplomatic communication during the Amarna Period.